soxueren/atsd/api/network/csv.md

 | o | no | Server read timeout in seconds.
 For example: 60 |
 | t         | no           | One or multiple series tag key=value pairs.
 For example: t:location=SPB   |

-> Tags specified with `t:` fields are merged with `Default Tags` specified in CSV parser configuration.
+> Tags specified in `t:` fields override `Default Tags` with the same name specified in CSV parser configuration.
-`Default Tags` with the same name are overwritten by tags specified in the command.

 ### ABNF Syntax